martinlecs/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

          - name: nginx-container
            image: nginx
      replicas: 3
+     // This is required unlike in Replication Controllers where it can be left out.
-     selector: // This definition can be left and is not required.
-ReplicaSet assumes that we want to select Pods with labels as defined in the template field.
+     // Replication Controllers assumes that we want to select Pods with labels as defined in the template field.
+     selector:
        matchLabels:
         type: front-end
  ```